Spanarchian/CyberSmart_TechTest/README.md

 3. To implement the most valubale flow first and include as many functions in the E2E test.

-Due to the state of the application to be tested and my phobia of usignxpaths in testing. even after deploying the docker container to Heroku.
+Due to the state of the application to be tested and my phobia of using xpaths in testing, even after deploying the docker container to Heroku.

 I changed tack and used cypress to test the application.